 The goal of Laurel Valley Elementary is to facilitate a personalized approach to learning for each individual, every hour of every day.
-Our learning progressions are designed to meet the individual learner exactly where they are developmentally.
-To facilitate this process, learners are assessed and instruction is designed to maximize the learner's potential.
+Our learning progressions are designed to meet the individual student exactly where they are developmentally.
+To facilitate this process, students are assessed and instruction is designed to maximize the student's potential.
 In some instances, multi-age grouping is used to provide the flexibility needed for personalized learning opportunities.
-An example may be a 6-year-old learner may participate in reading with 8-year-old learners.
+An example may be a 6-year-old students may participate in reading with 8-year-old students.
 Instruction is provided to the individual when they need it developmentally, not at a level that is predetermined by their age.
 The core curriculum consists of English/Language Arts (ELA), Mathematics, Science and Social Studies.
-The learners also participate in physical education, music, art, library and STEAM classes.
+The students also participate in physical education, music, art, library and STEAM classes.
 These specialty area classes are offered on a six-day rotation basis.

-Laurel Valley Elementary offers a full range of services for learners with special needs.
-Speech and language support, occupational or physical therapy, learning support, and English as a Second Language services are available depending on the learner's need.
-Please contact Mr. Edward Moran or Mr. Wayne Waugh for more information.
+Laurel Valley Elementary offers a full range of services for students with special needs.
+Speech and language support, occupational or physical therapy, learning support, and English as a Second Language services are available depending on the student's need.
+Please contact Mr. Chris Theys or Mrs. Rebekah Anderson for more information.

-Parents may keep track of their child’s progress through Powerschool, a learner information system.
+Parents may keep track of their child’s progress through Powerschool, a student information system.
 It allows you to check your child’s academic information as well as a cafeteria bill update.
 A password and directions will be sent to you through our central office.
-If you need assistance logging into this site, please Central Office at (724)238-5696 ext.
-109.
+If you need assistance logging into this site, please contact Central Office at (724)238-5696 ext 109.

 English/Language Art (ELA)